 While million-dollar homes throughout the country add never-ending lists of amenities to attract buyers, a modest farmhouse in Rhode Island is banking big on its terrifying history.

-The house that inspired the Conjuring movie franchise has recently traded hands — commanding an impressive $1.525 million sale price.
+The house that inspired the Conjuring movie franchise has traded hands in 2022 — commanding an impressive $1.525 million sale price.

 Located in a remote part of Harrisville, a town about 40 miles northwest of Providence, Rhode Island, the Conjuring house was listed for sale back in October 2021 for $1.2 million.

-But despite its bone chilling history of murders and hauntings, remote location, and outdated interiors, it attracted 10 offers from interested buyers, shooting the price up to $1,525,000 (27% over the asking price), Global News reports.
+But despite its bone-chilling history of hauntings, remote location, and outdated interiors, it attracted 10 offers from interested buyers, shooting the price up to $1,525,000 (27% over the asking price).